tower1229/create-token-on-solana/README.md

-# Rsbuild Project Airdrop App
+# Create A Token On Solana

 ## Setup